sport-travel/entry-project/README.md

 ### Goal

 Your goal for this project is to scafold a VueJS Project using vue-cli3 (https://cli.vuejs.org/), and connect the top stories API from the NewYorkTimes to display recent breaking stories.
+You need to use VuetifyJS for predesigned components to make your UI, and AxiosJS to fetch data from the NYT API.

 ### Requirements